 My advice for those who are currently undergoing chemotherapy is to consult with their haematologists/oncologists before taking curcumin.
-I read that curcumin may lessen the anti-cancer efficacy of some chemo drugs, such as doxorubicin.
+I read that curcumin may lessen the anti-cancer efficacy of some chemo drugs, such as doxorubicin and cyclophosphamide.
 In other cases, however, it may enhance this effect, as with dexamethasone (see the April 2004 Blood study).
 In any event, it’s best to be on the safe side.
 Check with your oncologist.
 When I began taking curcumin, I consulted my haematologist, and I wasn’t even doing chemotherapy.

 People who have obstructed bile ducts or gallstones should NOT take curcumin, although curcumin prevents the formation of gallstones (it increases the production of bile and stimulates the gallbladder).

 I have also read warnings about people taking blood-thinning drugs such as coumadin.
 Curcumin is a blood thinner and should probably be avoided in that case (although Prof. Aggarwal told me that this blood thinning business has been observed in vitro and in animals but NOT in humans).
 Some MM listserv subscribers have asked about my platelet count, and I can report that it has actually increased a bit in the curcumin era.
 So…who knows.
 But again, best to be cautious.